rallred84/LSUMerchBackend/README.md

 **END USERS ROUTE**

-This route will be used to add products to an existing cart(order)
+This route will be used to remove products entitely from an existing cart(order)

 **Headers:**
 **(object literal, required)**